 Employees love working in such fun and effective environment:

 Such autonomy also enables fast scaling (see the list of currently supported corridors here).
 For example, while WorldRemit took couple years acquiring licenses in the US, TransferWise began offering services right away via an intermediary, initially in 2014 with PreCash, which was fined $150,000 for working with TransferWise, and later in 2015 with CFSB:

+After a year, TransferWise was already transferring $2 billion out of USA.
 By March 2017, TransferWise had US licenses in 39 states, missing few states that take longer such as New York and Illinois or are too small to matter (latest status is here).
 For states with licenses, TransferWise only needed a bank for a correspondent account, and it had to continue relying on CFSB for the rest:

-TransferWise’s growth strategy is centered around a referral channel by creating a superb experience for its customers.
+TransferWise grew even faster in Canada – a year after the launch in Spring 2016, it was already transferring $2 billion approaching 10% share of the country’s outbound cross-border market.
+Its growth strategy is centered around a referral channel by creating a superb experience for its customers.
 On SaveOnSend’s blind calls during the provider’s early days in USA, TransferWise’s phone reps stood out in their ability to quickly understand and personally resolve issues, doing it pleasantly and with some humor.
 Some of their mis-serviced customers even get chocolates: